wagtail/wagtail/.github/ISSUE_TEMPLATE/DOCUMENTATION.md

   Copy the section link here.
 -->

 (Insert the permalink of the section heading in the Wagtail docs.
 Choose the most specific section / lowest-level heading to which your suggested change would apply.
-(In the docs, hover over the the heading to see the permalink icon.))
+(In the docs, hover over the heading to see the permalink icon.))

 ### Details